jqfzfb/quakecastnet/README.md

 ### Note on the vendored `pytorch_forecasting/`

 This repository ships a **modified** copy of [pytorch-forecasting](https://github.com/sktime/pytorch-forecasting) (upstream development snapshot reporting version `1.1.1`, which is not available on PyPI; MIT License, Copyright 2020 Jan Beitner — see `pytorch_forecasting/LICENSE`).
-The copy contains local modifications, including experimental graph-attention submodules in `models/temporal_fusion_transformer/sub_modules.py` that are **not** used by the final models.
-Shipping the vendored copy guarantees the exact code paths used for the paper; it takes precedence automatically when running from the repository root.

 ## Installation